sunpy/sunpy/docs/dev.rst

     python setup.py build_docs

-This will generate HTML documentation for SunPy in the ``build/html`` directory.
-Sphinx builds documentation iteratively only adding things that have changed.
+This will generate HTML documentation for SunPy in the ``build/sphinx/html`` directory.
+The gallery examples are located under ``build/sphinx/html/generated/gallery`` Sphinx builds documentation iteratively only adding things that have changed.
 If you'd like to start from scratch then just delete the build directory.

 For more information on how to use Sphinx, consult the `Sphinx documentation
 <http://sphinx.pocoo.org/contents.html>`_.